kangk1204/Octopus-toolkit2/doc/tutorial.rst

 .. note::
     ``6-1.Public data (Single GSE/GSM)`` describes how to process publicly available data by entering a single GEO accession number.

-The way to analyze published data is very simple.
+Analyzing published data is a simple process.
 Enter a GEO accession number in the input text area.
 Then click the Run button and Octopus-toolkit option window will appear.
 In the Option window, set the parameters for the analysis and click the RUN button to begin the analysis.

 * ``GEO accession number`` : `GSE48685 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE48685>`_ (ChIP-Seq:10, RNA-Seq:1)